Timmmm/soundio-rs/Readme.md

 # soundio-rs

 This is a Rust wrapper for the amazing [libsoundio library](http://libsound.io/) by [Andrew Kelly](https://github.com/andrewrk).
-It is very WIP at the moment and the design is still in flux.
+It is still a work in progress and the design is still in flux.
 Playback and recording do work though, and the raw bindings in `libsoundio-sys` are complete.